Flaried/animation-replacer-roblox/README.md

 - ✅ Scrape animation objects in the game file
 - ✅ Fetch animation metadata, file contents, and asset types
 - ✅ Upload multiple animations in a concurrent system; using [semaphore](https://docs.rs/semaphore/latest/semaphore/)
-- ❌ Writing animations back to workspace or script source (not yet implemented)
+- ✅ Writing animations back to workspace or script source
+- ❌ Flags and user configuration for easy use
+- ❌ Rename the Animations as the same as the ones it replaces